Xogy/xsound/readme.md

    - PlayUrlPos(name, url, volume, Vector3 vec, loop, options) <br>Will play sound from url at x,y,z location <br>argument loop and options are optional, doesn't have to be used.

+   - TextToSpeech(name, lang, text, volume, loop, options)<br>lang is in what language will be pronouced such like<br>en-US,cs-CZ etc

+   - TextToSpeechPos(name, lang, text, volume, Vector3 vec, loop, options)<br>lang is in what language will be pronouced such like<br>en-US,cs-CZ etc..
+Will be heard only at coords you set.

    options list
    - onPlayStart
    - onPlayEnd